janpeuker/awesome-tech-roles/README.md

 * [Document Culture at Amazon](https://www.justingarrison.com/blog/2021-03-15-the-document-culture-of-amazon/) - Understand how long-form documents enable a shared understanding between DevRel, PM and Technical Writers
 * [Documentation as Application](https://www.writethedocs.org/videos/portland/2020/documentation-as-an-application-enabling-interactive-content-that-is-tailored-to-the-user-ryan-paul/) - Stripe's Ryan Paul on documentation as interactive content
 * [Google Developers Technical Writing Course](https://developers.google.com/tech-writing) - Free Course as part of Google's Developer Training on technical writing, check the one on [inclusion](https://developers.google.com/style/inclusive-documentation)
+* [Leading through Writing](https://leaddev.com/communication-relationships/leading-through-writing-software-engineering) - Amy Nguyen's writing tips not only for documentation but beyond that for team updates, casual communication and more
 * [Notes on technical writing](https://mkaz.blog/misc/notes-on-technical-writing/) - List of best practices, not exactly a role description but goes into tasks
 * [STC](https://www.stc.org/about-stc/defining-technical-communication/) - The Society for technical communication defining Technical Communication
 * [Technical Writer at Netlify](https://career-ladders.dev/docs/#technical-writer-i) - Technical Writer in Netlify's Career Ladder